datavillage-me/confidential-workload-template/README.md

-# Template for a process to be deployed in the data cage
+# Template for confidential workload

 This is a sample project with a representative set of resources to deploy a confidential workload.